PASTAplus/PEP/peps/pep-9.md

 **3e.
 Read Resources**

-Goal: Return resource keys owned by the principal.
+Goal: Return resource keys owned by the subject identified in the authentication token.

 Use case: